The Pebble and the Penguin: Driving Mr. Pink

-The Pebble and the Penguin was accompanied in its theater run by a new Pink Panther short entitled Driving Mr. Pink in the United States, which was adapted from an episode of the successful Pink Panther TV series (though The Pebble and the Penguin was accompanied in its theater run by a new Looney Tunes short entitled Carrotblanca internationally).
-The short was directed by Charles Grosvenor and Byron Vaughns, and the lead animator was David Feiss, who would go on to create Cow and Chicken and I Am Weasel.
+The Pebble and the Penguin was accompanied in its American theater run by a new Pink Panther short entitled Driving Mr. Pink, which was adapted from an episode of the successful Pink Panther TV series (though The Pebble and the Penguin was accompanied in its theater run by a new Looney Tunes short entitled Carrotblanca internationally).
+The short was produced and directed by Paul Sabella, and was co-directed by David Feiss, who would go on to create Cow and Chicken and I Am Weasel.
 The short also featured the character of Voodoo Man from the 1995 TV show.
 It is a late one-off short in the Pink Panther short series – they were abundant and popular until 1980.
 The San Francisco Chronicle critic Peter Stack described the short as "loud, obnoxious, [and] idiotic".

 Reception

 Box office

-The Pebble and the Penguin did poorly at the box office, grossing a little over $3.9 million against a $28 million budget, mainly because it was overshadowed by A Goofy Movie which was released five days earlier.
-However, the movie became popular among audiences and later gained a cult following through home video releases.
+The Pebble and the Penguin grossed a little over $3.9 million against a $28 million budget The film became popular among fans and audiences of Bluth's films and later gained a cult following through home video releases.